Mr Whitby had excused himself and departed the Police Station.

 He checked the passenger's list and inside the prepared compartments, but to no avail—they were not aboard.

-Then, he thought of France, where Mr Duvauchelle was from originally, and he headed in a train to the port of Dover, and he did not locate them.
-They have simply vanished from Metropolitan London.
+He remembered France, where Mr Duvauchelle was from originally, and he headed in a train to the port of Dover, and he did not locate them.
+They had simply vanished from Metropolitan London.

 Mr Whitby could not admit his horrible mistake, until he spoke to Lord Greenfield, who was being detained at the Police Station.